How to File a Claim for Airline Compensation

 If the airline ignores or rejects your claim and you feel that you have a case, then the next step is to take your claim to the regulators.
 If you’re in the U.S., file a complaint with The Aviation Consumer Protection Division (ACPD).
 If you’re in Europe or the UK, file a complaint with CAA.

 These websites show phone numbers you can call and have online forms to fill out so you can choose whichever method you prefer.
 Keep in mind that the regulators are on the side of holding airlines accountable, but they are not law enforcement bodies.
-Therefore, this is not a guaranteed way to get your compensation.
+Therefore, this is not a guaranteed way to get your cancelled flight compensation.

 3) Take Your Case to Court